The nekRS Input Files

 udf [casename].udf [

-file, relative to the current directory.
-By default, the stem of the*.par
+*.udffile, relative to the current directory.
+By default, the stem of the*.parfile is used ascasename.usr [casename].usr [

-file, relative to the current directory.
-By default, the stem of the*.par
+*.usrfile, relative to the current directory.
+By default, the stem of the*.parfile is used ascasename.verbose (false), true [

 writeControl (timeStep), runTime [

-) or a simulated time interval with runTime (in which caseSOLUTION OUTPUT CONTROL
+SOLUTION OUTPUT CONTROLis set toSTEPS) or a simulated time interval with runTime (in which caseSOLUTION OUTPUT CONTROLis set toRUNTIME).writeInterval <double> [

 Common keys

-These parameters may be specified in any of the GENERAL
+These parameters may be specified in any of the GENERAL, VELOCITY, TEMPERATURE and

-sections.
-If the parameter is not specified in any given VELOCITY
+SCALARXX sections.
+If the parameter is not specified in any given VELOCITY,

 section.